 Experience modifiers are calculated by a workers compensation rating organization.
-This should be the NCCI if your company conducts business in an NCCI state.
-Otherwise, your modifier will likely be calculated by your state's workers compensation rating bureau.
-No matter what organization issues your modifier, it should provide a worksheet that explains how your modifier was determined.
-The modifier is calculated based on a three-year history of your payroll and losses.
-This information is provided to the rating organization by your insurer.
+If your business operates in one of the NCCI states, your modifier should be calculated by the NCCI.
+If your business operates in a monopolistic or independent state, your modifier is likely calculated by your state's workers compensation rating bureau.
+No matter what organization issues your modifier, it should provide a worksheet that shows how the number was calculated.
+The following discussion concerns the NCCI experience rating worksheet.

-While worksheets used in non-NCCI states may differ somewhat from the NCCI's, they typically contain the same types of information.
+Worksheets used in non-NCCI states may differ somewhat from the NCCI's but they typically contain the same types of information.

-- Rating Effective Date The date your modifier takes effect.
-This is usually the same as your anniversary rating date.
+- Rating Effective Date.
+The date your modifier takes effect

-The main worksheet is divided vertically into three sections, one for each year included in the experience rating period.
+Your experience modifier is based on three years of payroll and loss data provided by your insurer.
+The main portion of the worksheet is divided vertically into three sections, one for each year included in the experience rating period.
 Each section summarizes the premium and loss information for the year indicated.
-The data is arranged so that the oldest information is at the top.
-For instance, suppose that your 2015 modifier was calculated based on data from January 1, 2011, to January 1, 2014.
-The data for the period January 1, 2011, to January 1, 2012, will appear at the top.
-It will be followed by data for the following year (2012 to 2013).
-Data for the most recent year (2013 to 2014) appears at the bottom.
+The oldest information appears at the top.
+For instance, suppose your 2019 modifier was calculated based on data from January 1, 2015, to January 1, 2018.
+The data for the period January 1, 2015, to January 1, 2016, is shown at the top.
+It is followed by data for the following year (2016 to 2017).
+Data for the most recent year (2017 to 2018) appears at the bottom.

-For each of the three years, the worksheet lists the policy number and the policy effective dates.
-Also included is a 5-digit carrier code.
-This code is assigned by the NCCI.
-It identifies the insurer that issued the policy.
+The worksheet lists the policy number and effective dates for each policy period.
+It also shows the 5-digit carrier code, a number assigned by the NCCI that identifies the insurer that issued the policy.

 Class Codes, Payroll, and Expected Losses

 The second column lists the Expected Loss Rate (ELR).
-The ELR is a dollar amount calculated by actuaries.
-It is based on premium and loss data for all employers in your industry group.
-The ELR is the dollar amount that your insurer anticipates spending on losses per $100 of payroll.
-For example, if the ELR is .10, then your insurer expects to spend ten cents on losses for every $100 of your payroll.
+The ELR is an actuarial calculation using premium and loss data for all employers in your industry group.
+It represents the dollar amount your insurer is likely to spend on losses for every $100 of payroll.
+For example, if the ELR is .20, your insurer can expect to spend twenty cents on losses for every $100 of your payroll.

 Expected Primary Losses